benblack769/benblack769.github.io/coding_posts/intuition-structure.md

 At a more moderate level, [my refactoring page](coding_posts/refractoring) has an interesting example.

-So here I will cover a lower level.
+So here I will cover a lower level, just to give you an idea of what I am talking about.
+In reality, there is no need to be this careful about low level code.
+But I have found it to be quite useful to code faster.